 What States Need HVAC Workers the Most

-HVAC technicians are in high demand across the United States, but especially so in states like Florida, California, Texas, New York and Illinois.
+HVAC technicians are needed in cities throughout the country, but particularly in states like Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states need the most HVAC work and are experiencing enormous growth in the construction industry.
 Here’s why:

 • Florida: Hurricanes, education and healthcare facilities.